Alobondo/MC.Trend/README.md

 To download a file with the reference format follow this path: https://rb.gy/4jfqk

 # Reporting bugs
-If you find an error in some function, want to report a typo in the documentation or submit a recommendation, you can do it [here](https://github.com/Alobondo/MCTrend/issues)
+If you find an error in any function, want to report a typo in the documentation or submit a recommendation, you can do it [here](https://github.com/Alobondo/MCTrend/issues)

 # Keywords
 Hydrology, R package, Time Series, Monte-Carlo